-What is the "Email Quarantine" email letter?
+What is the "Email Quarantine" email message?

-"Email Quarantine" refers to a phishing email spam campaign.
+"Email Quarantine" refers to a phishing spam email campaign.
 The term "spam campaign" is used to define a mass-scale operation, during which thousands of deceptive emails are sent.
-The letters distributed through the "Email Quarantine" campaign claim that users have several incoming emails, which have been "quarantined" (i.e. did not reach the inbox).
+The messages distributed through the "Email Quarantine" campaign claim that users have several incoming emails, which have been "quarantined" (i.e., did not reach the inbox).

-|Name||Email Quarantine Email Scam|
+|Name||Email Quarantine Email Scam.|

-|Threat Type||Phishing, Scam, Social Engineering, Fraud|
+|Threat Type||Phishing, Scam, Social Engineering, Fraud.|

-|Fake Claim||Scam emails claim that users have withheld emails and imply that they need to sign-in again to access the letters.|
+|Fake Claim||Scam emails claim that users have withheld emails and imply that they need to sign-in again to access the messages.|

 |Serving IP Address (z22nv.csb[.]app)||188.8.131.52|